linuxpronl/create_openvpn_client/README.md

 Intro

 I created this script to make it easier to create OpenVPN ovpn configuration files.

-This script is tested on Fedora Linux and OpenVPN 2.3.x  and Easy-RSA 2.2.x but should work on RedHat and CentOS as well.
-It will fail on Ubuntu and other Debian derivates and SuSE.
+This script is tested on Fedora Linux, OpenVPN 2.3.x and Easy-RSA 2.2.x but should work on RedHat and CentOS as well.
+It's not tested on Ubuntu, other Debian derivates and SuSE.

+The script can also be used to create the client key and certificate or you can skip this step and just create a configuration file with existing cert's and key's.

+Since TLS-AUTH is strongly recommended, the script creats a client confiuguration with tls-auth.
+You have to set the TLSAUTHKEY parameter pointing to the tls-auth key.

 Assumptions